cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-which will call `executeTx` to apply the received transaction on the host chain:
+This calls `executeTx` to apply the received transaction on the host chain:

 ```go
 // executeTx attempts to execute the provided transaction.
 It begins by authenticating the transaction signer.